Brenda Robertson: Life

 Born in Sussex, New Brunswick, she was elected to the Legislative Assembly of New Brunswick representing the district of Albert in 1967 and was re-elected four times (1970, 1974, 1978, and 1982) representing the district of Riverview.
 In 1970, she was appointed Youth Minister.
 She was also Minister of Social Welfare, Minister of Social Services, Minister of Health, and Minister for Social Program Reform.
-She remained a Member until her appointment to the Senate on December 21, 1984 representing the senatorial division of Riverview, New Brunswick.
+She remained a Member until her appointment to the Senate on December 21, 1984, representing the senatorial division of Riverview, New Brunswick.
 She sat as a Progressive Conservative and a Conservative until her retirement on her 75th birthday in 2004.
-She died on September 23, 2020 at the age of 91.
+She died on September 23, 2020, at the age of 91.

 Honours

 In 2004, she was made a Member of the Order of New Brunswick in honour of "her tremendous work ethic and commitment to serve New Brunswickers and her country."
 In 2008, she was made a Member of the Order of Canada in recognition of being a "trailblazer and role model for women in politics".

 She received an honorary degree of Doctor of Humane Letters from Mount St. Vincent University in 1973 and an honorary degree of Doctor of Social Science from University of Moncton in 1983.

+In 2023 the new bridge over the Petitcodiac River connecting Moncton and Riverview was named The Honourable Brenda Robertson Bridge.